Fuchsi2/wordpress_mass_manage/README.md

 2. change directory into wordpress-mass-manage `cd wordpress-mass-manage/traefik`
 3. start traefik `docker-compose up -d`
 4. move back `cd ..`
-5. (Local installation only) add <your-domain.tld>, traefik.<your-domain.tld> and any other sub domain (for wordpress) you want tu use to `sudo nano /etc/hosts`. (keep in mind you have to add every subdomain to it you want to use)
+5. (Local installation only) add <your-domain.tld>, traefik.<your-domain.tld> and any other sub domain (for wordpress) you want tu use to hosts file  (run `sudo nano /etc/hosts`). (keep in mind you have to add every subdomain to it you want to use)
  ```
  127.0.0.1 <your-domain.tld>
  127.0.0.1 traefik.<your-domain.tld>